VIDA-NYU/data-polygamy/README.md

     $ ./standard-techniques

 Please note that this assumes that the script [``sigmod16/performance-evaluation/nyc-urban/run-varying``](#feature-indexing-and-identification-figure-8) has already been run, i.e., that the scalar function computation step has already been executed.

+### 6.7.
+Interesting Relationships

+First, make sure to run the scripts for [query performance](#query-performance-figure-9).
+Then, run the following to download the relationship data from the *NYC Urban collection*:

+    $ cd sigmod16/performance-evaluation/nyc-urban/
+    $ ./download-relationships

+Relationships for salient features can be found under ``sigmod16/performance-evaluation/nyc-urban/output-events``, while relationships for extreme features can be found under ``sigmod16/performance-evaluation/nyc-urban/output-outliers``.